You are here

 Goals

-# 1 Enhance the State's Charter Capital Assistance Program
+# 1 – Enhance the State's Charter School Capital Construction Program

-Colorado will disseminate $35,525,000 of Federal funds to eligible charter schools through a sub-grant structure.
-Parallel to sub-awards provided under CSFAP, Colorado will continue to administer CCAP, the state aid program, using existing structures but also by adding no less than $28,336,627 in state aid over the same period.
+Colorado will disseminate $35,525,000 of Federal funds to eligible charter schools through a sub-grant structure called the Charter School Facility Assistance Program.
+Parallel to sub-awards provided under the FA Program, Colorado will continue to administer CSCC, the state facility aid program, using existing structures but also by adding no less than $28,336,627 in state aid over the same period.

 #2 – Strengthen State Capacity for High-Quality School Facilities Management and Decision-making